 - Suspected bronchoconstriction applies to asthma, COPD, and other causes of bronchoconstriction.
-Symptoms of bronchoconstriction may include wheezing, coughing, dyspnea, decreased air entry and silent chest. - Epinephrine 1:1,000 IM is indicated when the patient is asthmatic and BVM ventilation is required.
+Symptoms of bronchoconstriction may include wheezing, coughing, dyspnea, decreased air entry and silent chest. - Epinephrine 1:1,000 (1 mg/ml) IM is indicated when the patient is asthmatic and BVM ventilation is required.
 This is typically after salbutamol has had no effect, however salbutamol could be bypassed and epinephrine be administered immediately due to the severity of the patient's condition.
 The indications to administer epinephrine do not change based on the ability to administer salbutamol. - When a dose of MDI salbutamol is administered, the intent is to deliver all six (6) (pediatric) or eight (8) (adult) sprays to complete a dose.
 It would be under unusual circumstances to deliver less than the full dose. - MDI administration is preferred over nebulization.
-If patient is unable to accept or cooperate with MDI administration, the nebulized route may be considered (maximum three (3) doses).
+If the patient is unable to accept or cooperate with MDI administration, the nebulized route may be considered (maximum three (3) doses). - Technique for administration of MDI salbutamol: Provide one MDI spray, followed by 4 breaths to allow for inhalation.
+It will take 1 minute to deliver a full adult dose to a patient breathing at a rate of 32 breaths per minute.